 The data reflections are based on the 2022 California School Dashboard school year and local data from the 2022-2023 school year.
-Students in grades TK-12 stated 99% that they "feel" safe" on a local LCAP survey.
+Students in grades TK-12 stated 100% that they "feel" safe" on a local LCAP survey.
 The LCAP prioritizes support for social emotional education.
 In the 2022-2023 school year, a social emotional class is taught to all students in grades TK through 12th grades.

-On the 2022 California Dashboard Mojave River's graduation increased to 86%, which is no longer in the very low category.
-This is a 15.7% increase from the baseline data.
+On the 2022 California Dashboard Mojave River's graduation increased to 77.8%, which is no longer in the very low category.